yamangit/lesearch/README.md

 - `AppRun` dispatches to `les` by default; call with `lesd` as the first argument to start the daemon inside the AppImage.
 - Produces `target/package/appimage/Lesearch-<version>-<arch>.AppImage`.

+GitHub Actions (`.github/workflows/packages.yml`) runs these scripts on every push/PR, uploads the `.deb` and AppImage artifacts, and ensures packaging doesn’t regress.

 ---

 ## Development & Testing